williamhpark/music_generation/README.md

 ### Next Steps

+- Fix the live URL
 - Improve the frontend UI, possibly with the help of a frontend library (e.g. React)
-- Experiment with tuning the parameters (i.e. learning rate, epochs, loss weights, etc) for lower total loss
+- Experiment with tuning the parameters (i.e. learning rate, epochs, loss weights, etc) for lower total loss and better "musicality"
 - Deploy and train the model on a cloud service (e.g. Amazon SageMaker)
 - Allow the user to customize the melody, e.g. length, speed
 - Allow the user to generate melodies based on a selected genre (this would require the use of a different dataset where genre metadata is available)
-- Explore usig GANs for music generation
+- Explore using GANs for music generation

 ### References